 The AARP Foundation Tax-Aide program relies on its credibility for its success.
 Volunteers are encouraged to immediately involve their supervisor at any time they feel their respect has been diminished or their environment is unsafe.
+AARP Foundation Tax-Aide reserves the right to dismiss and/or exclude volunteer participation for any reason if it feels it is in the best interest of the program.

-- 5.1.1 Limit conversations to topics necessary to accurately complete an income tax return. - 5.1.2 Treat all taxpayers and other volunteers equally and with courtesy, regardless of, but not limited to race, nationality, gender, disability, sexual orientation, gender identity or religion. - 5.1.3 Follow AARP Foundation Tax-Aide policies at all times.
+- 5.1.1 Limit conversations to topics necessary to accurately complete an income tax return. - 5.1.2 Treat all taxpayers and other volunteers equally and with courtesy, regardless of, but not limited to race, nationality, age, gender, disability, sexual orientation, gender identity, or religion. - 5.1.3 Follow AARP Foundation Tax-Aide policies at all times.
 If volunteers do not follow policy they will be subject to dismissal from the program.
-Volunteers will also be working outside the protection of the Volunteer Protection Act and will be personally liable for their actions if they go out of scope. - 5.1.4 Respect taxpayer and volunteer privacy and confidentiality. - 5.1.5 If a taxpayer should become angry, do your best to defuse the situation.
-If that is not successful, move the discussion to a quiet area, if possible, and immediately involve the Local or Shift Coordinator.
+Volunteers will also be working outside the protection of the Volunteer Protection Act and will be personally liable for their actions for failure to follow all policies including scope. - 5.1.4 Respect taxpayer and volunteer privacy and confidentiality. - 5.1.5 If a taxpayer should become angry, do your best to defuse the situation.
+If that is not successful, move the discussion to a quiet area, if possible, and immediately involve the Local or Shift Coordinator. - 5.1.6 Should it be determined by volunteer leadership that a volunteer needs to be dismissed from the program due to policy violation or inappropriate behavior, the appropriate Assistant National